jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 Here's what to configure on the Raspberry Pi:
 1. Install pyFirmata - `pip3 install pyfirmata`
 2. Grant the robot user permission to read and write the serial port - `sudo adduser $USER dialout`
-3. Create ROS nodes using pyFirmata
+3. Update the ROS node to use pyFirmata

 ```
 import pyfirmata